 The best digital health tools are designed with real people in mind.
 Instead of offering a one-size-fits-all solution, they understand the specific needs and preferences of their users.
 Before you download, ask yourself what you truly need.
 Are you looking for a simple tracker, or do you want a tool that helps you understand the psychology behind your habits?
 Look for an app that speaks directly to your goals.
 If your aim is to practice mindful drinking, a generic calorie counter probably won’t cut it.
 Find a tool that’s tailored to the change you want to make.

-Does It Work and Is It Easy to Use?
+Is It Effective?
+Is It Easy to Use?

 An app can have all the features in the world, but if it’s not effective or is too complicated to use, it won’t help you.
 Look for tools that are built on an evidence-based foundation, meaning their methods are backed by science and developed with input from experts.
 This ensures the program is designed for real, lasting results.
 Just as important is a user-friendly design.
 A successful digital tool should have a patient-centered approach that makes managing your health feel straightforward and intuitive.
 If you can’t easily find what you need, you’re far less likely to stick with it.
 You can often find answers to these questions on a company's FAQ page.